-Element of reward Operation and performance conditions Maximum opportunity Base salary The purpose of the base salary is to: Help recruit and retain key individuals; Reflect the individual's skills, knowledge and abilities; and Ensure fair reward for The Committee reviews base salaries annually to ensure that Executive Director pay remains competitively aligned with external market practices.
-In determining whether to increase levels the Committee will take the following into consideration: The performance of the individual Director; The individual Director's experience and responsibilities; Impact on fixed costs of any increase; and Pay and conditions throughout the Company.
-The Committee will retain the discretion to increase an individual's salary where there is a significant difference between current levels and a market competitive rate for similar positions in similar organisations (based on size, complexity and industry sector). "doing the job".
-Other benefits including pension The Company currently provides Executive Directors with an annual pension contribution equivalent to 7.5% of base salary but requires the Executive Directors to make annual contributions equivalent to 1.5% of basic salary, part or all of which may be waived in favour of a taxable cash payment (less offset for employers NI) if the pension contribution resulted in a breach of the Annual or Lifetime Pension Earnings Cap.
+Element of reward Operation and performance conditions Maximum opportunity Base salary The Committee reviews base salaries annually to ensure that Executive The Committee will retain the discretion The purpose of the base Director pay remains competitively aligned with external market practices. to increase an individual's salary where salary is to: there is a significant difference between In determining whether to increase levels the Committee will take the current levels and a market competitive • Help recruit and retain following into consideration: rate for similar positions in similar key individuals; • The performance of the individual Director; organisations (based on size, complexity Reflect the individual's and industry sector). • The individual Director's experience and responsibilities; skills, knowledge and · Impact on fixed costs of any increase; and abilities: and • Pay and conditions throughout the Company.
+Ensure fair reward for "doing the job".
+Other benefits The Company currently provides Executive Directors with an annual including pension pension contribution equivalent to 7.5% of base salary but requires the Executive Directors to make annual contributions equivalent to 1.5% of basic salary, part or all of which may be waived in favour of a taxable cash payment (less offset for employers NI) if the pension contribution resulted in a breach of the Annual or Lifetime Pension Earnings Cap.
 S Bowler was provided with a pension contribution of 12.5% of base salary, until his departure in September 2022.
-Other benefits in kind include medical insurances and income protection or lump sum payments in the event of extended sickness absence, disability and/or death in service.
-The Interim Executive Chairman has elected to not receive pension and private medical insurance benefits.
+Other benefits in kind include medical insurances and income protection or lump sum payments in the event of extended sickness absence, disability and/or death in service The Interim Executive Chairman has elected to not receive pension and private medical insurance benefits.